 But of course, the information was useful to the general public as well — the countdown timer was a prompt you might need to walk faster to catch your train… and it’d be good advertising for the frequent (ten minutes or better) we now get every day on the Frankston line.

-About a year and a half ago, around the time of the last fatal accident at Bentleigh station’s level crossing, the train information on the sign was turned-off.
+About a year and a half ago in February 2011, around the time of the last fatal accident at Bentleigh station’s level crossing, the train information on the sign was turned-off.

 Last year it was also the case that some other similar signs elsewhere in Melbourne didn’t properly work, though others continue to work fine.